-UNI Dance Marathon is a student run organization that raises money for the University of Iowa Stead Family Children’s Hospital and the Children’s Miracle Network.
-Throughout the year, all money that is raised through UNI Dance Marathon is put toward supporting four areas at the hospital; research, education, equipment and enhancements.
+UNI Dance Marathon is a student run organization on the campus of the University of Northern Iowa that raises money for the University of Iowa Stead Family Children’s Hospital and the Children’s Miracle Network.
+Throughout the year, all money that is raised through UNI Dance Marathon is put toward supporting four areas at the hospital; research, education, equipment, and enhancements.

-Our year of fundraising concludes with the Big Event in March each year where we announce our fundraising total to be given to the hospital.
+Our year of fundraising concludes with our Big Event in late February or early March each year where we announce our fundraising total to be donated to the children's hospital.

 The University of Northern Iowa Dance Marathon strives to provide hope and comfort for families with children facing life threatening illnesses by raising money for the Children’s Miracle Network Hospital’s and hosting events that heighten student and community awareness.

 The University of Iowa Stead Family Children’s Hospital was started in 1919 and since then has helped countless children with traumatic injuries and life-threatening illnesses, to birth defects, chronic illnesses, and developmental disabilities to general health promotion and well child care.
 The staff includes more than 140 physicians and surgeons as well as 500 professional nurses specializing in pediatrics.
 The staff also includes child life therapists, pediatric pharmacists, respiratory therapists, nutritionists, and other pediatric professionals.
 The UI Stead Family Children’s Hospital includes 193 beds with more than 165,000 clinic visits a year and 6,000 inpatient admissions.
 In the fall of 2012, The UI Stead Family Children’s Hospital broke ground on their new facility that is located just a few steps from the existing hospital.
 It has 14 floors and will be a place to help families be safe and healthy at home, in school, and in the community.
 This new facility opened it's doors to the public on Saturday, February 25, 2017.